-Panasonic G6 versus Panasonic GX800
+Panasonic G6 vs GX800

-Body comparison: Panasonic G6 vs Panasonic GX800
+Body comparison: Panasonic G6 vs GX800

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is considerably smaller (33 percent) than the Panasonic G6.
 Moreover, the GX800 is markedly lighter (31 percent) than the G6.
 In this context, it is worth noting that neither the G6 nor the GX800 are weather-sealed.

-|Panasonic G6»||4.8 in||3.3 in||2.8 in||13.8 oz||340||no||2013||599||discont.||check|
+|Panasonic G6»||4.8 in||3.3 in||2.8 in||13.8 oz||340||n||Apr 2013||599||-||Panasonic G6|

-|Panasonic GX800 (⇒ lft)||4.2 in||2.6 in||1.3 in||9.5 oz||210||no||2017||549||Panasonic GX800|
+|Panasonic GX800«||4.2 in||2.6 in||1.3 in||9.5 oz||210||n||Jan 2017||549||Panasonic GX800|

-Sensor comparison: Panasonic G6 vs Panasonic GX800
+Sensor comparison: Panasonic G6 vs GX800

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.